BSB51915 | Diploma of Leadership and Management |

 This unit describes the skills and knowledge required to develop strategies to manage organisational systems that ensure products and services are delivered and maintained to standards agreed by the organisation.

-It applies to individuals who supervise the provision of quality customer service within an organisation’s procedures framework by others.
+The unit applies to individuals who supervise customer service provided by others within an organisation.
 At this level, individuals must exercise considerable discretion and judgement, using a range of problem solving and decision making strategies.

-This unit describes the skills and knowledge required to establish, maintain and evaluate the organisation’s work health and safety (WHS) policies, procedures and programs in the relevant work area, according to WHS legislative requirements.
+This unit describes the skills and knowledge required to establish, maintain and evaluate an organisation’s work health and safety (WHS) policies, procedures and programs in a work area to ensure a safe workplace, according to WHS legislative requirements.
 It takes a systems approach and addresses compliance with relevant legislative requirements.

-This unit applies to managers working in a range of contexts who have or are likely to have responsibility for WHS as part of their broader management role.
-It is relevant for people with obligations under WHS legislation, for example, persons conducting a business or undertaking (PCBUs) or officers, as defined by relevant legislation.
+The unit applies to those working in a range of contexts who have, or are likely to have, responsibility for WHS as part of their broader management role.
+It is relevant for people with obligations under WHS laws, for example persons conducting a business or undertaking (PCBUs) or officers, as defined by WHS laws.

 ANIBT may change the elective units based on industry, student needs and trainer availability.